UV-1999/uv-1999.github.io/notes/philosophy.md

 ### Cases of combination of sufficient and necessary condition:

-> **Case1**
+**Case1**
-> Sufficient conditions are true (implies proposition to be true.
+- Sufficient conditions are true (implies proposition to be true.
-> Necessary conditions are false (implies proposition to be false).
+- Necessary conditions are false (implies proposition to be false).
-> So this is a contradiction, (true and false simultaneously).
+- So this is a contradiction, (true and false simultaneously).

-> **Case2**
+**Case2**
-> Sufficient conditions are false.
+- Sufficient conditions are false.
-> Necessary conditions are true.
+- Necessary conditions are true.
-> Truth of proposition is not guaranteed.
+- Truth of proposition is not guaranteed.

-> **Case3**
+**Case3**
-> Sufficient conditions are false.
+- Sufficient conditions are false.
-> Necessary conditions are false.
+- Necessary conditions are false.
-> Proposition is guaranteed to be false.
+- Proposition is guaranteed to be false.

-> **Case4**
+**Case4**
-> Sufficient conditions are true.
+- Sufficient conditions are true.
-> Necessary conditions are true.
+- Necessary conditions are true.
-> Proposition is guaranteed to be true.
+- Proposition is guaranteed to be true.

 ## [Logical Paradoxes](https://uv-1999.github.io/logic.html)

+**Principles of explosion:**
-Principles of explosion: Let say : “no pigs can fly” and “there are flying pigs” “There are flying pigs or There exist unicorns.”
+Let say : “no pigs can fly” and “there are flying pigs” “There are flying pigs or There exist unicorns.”
 This statement is true in the above inconsistent system of axioms.
 The truth value of “there are flying pigs” is one and the truth value of “unicorns exists” is say x.
 So the combined truth value is one But also “no pigs can fly”, so the truth value of “there are flying pigs” is now zero.
 But since the combined Statement is true.
 Unicorns must exist.
 So using inconsistent axioms, we can prove anything, any nonsense.
 In the same manner we can simultaneously prove that unicorns don't exist.
 So if we start with inconsistent axioms, we will reach self-contradicting theorems and results.

-Proof by contradiction or “reduction to absurdity”
-If something absurd (statement is both true and false at same time) follows then the premise must be false.
+**Proof by contradiction or “reduction to absurdity”** If something absurd (statement is both true and false at same time) follows then the premise must be false.
 This follows from the principle of explosion.

-Proof by induction is modus ponens applied many times.
+**Proof by induction is modus ponens applied many times.**
 Base case is verified to be true, the inductive step is proved, then all else is modus ponens ad infinitum.

-If it is asked how any given proposition is known to be true, proof in support of that proposition may be provided.
-Yet that same question can be asked of that supporting proof, and any subsequent supporting proof.
-The Münchhausen trilemma is that there are only three ways of completing a proof:
+The **Münchhausen trilemma** is that there are only three ways of completing a proof:

-The circular argument, in which the proof of some proposition presupposes the truth of that very proposition
+1. The circular argument, in which the proof of some proposition presupposes the truth of that very proposition

-The regressive argument, in which each proof requires a further proof, ad infinitum.
+2. The regressive argument, in which each proof requires a further proof, ad infinitum.

-The dogmatic argument, which rests on accepted precepts which are merely asserted rather than defended
+3. The dogmatic argument, which rests on accepted precepts which are merely asserted rather than defended

 The trilemma, then, is the decision among the three equally unsatisfying options.
 Karl Popper's suggestion was to accept the trilemma as unsolvable and work with knowledge by way of conjecture and criticism.

-***

-# Metaphysics

-How real (factually true) a proposition is, that is dealt in metaphysics.

-You can’t make true statements about the world without input from the world.
-Eratosthenes didn’t really measure the Earth for its circumference, not even though he knew it as self-evident.
-He INFERRED it from the facts of shadows and geometry.

-Ontology is a branch of metaphysics studying existence in reality.

-**Ontological parasite**
-Their existence depends fully on the existence of others, e.g. holes, point, line and plane.
-Properties of existing objects are the trivial case of ontological parasites.

-**Ontological Reductionism**
-Thought experiment: INCARS - A INCAR is a car that is in the garage.
-If any car is in the garage then INCAR exists.
-When a car leaves, the INCAR diminishes into non-existence and can be again created when a car gets in the garage.
-So are INCARS real?
-Trivially it is a made-up thing because we can reduce its existence by saying that only cars exist and being in a garage is just a property of that car.
-Thus ontological reductionism helps us to identify the simplest of a composition and to understand which thing actually exists or not, depending on their properties.
-As more and more properties are known, more fundamental-er simples are discovered and more bigger and complex compositions can be understood.

-**Identical**
-All the properties must be exactly equal then only two things are identical.

-**Wrong Theorem**
-A cat has nine tails.

-**Wrong Proof**
-No cat has eight tails.
-A cat has one more tail than no cat.
-Therefore a cat has nine tails.
-BUT.
-No cat has actually any number of tails The number of tails no cat has is indeterminate hence proof is wrong.
-Non-existent things have indeterminate properties.

-SCIENCE is a branch of METAPHYSICS that aims to find the facts of nature using experiments based on logical empiricism.